Pepperstone

 What are the main risks of leveraged trading?

 Leverage allows control of larger positions with a smaller deposit, amplifying both profits and losses.
 While this offers greater market exposure, it also means risks are heightened.
 Poor risk management can quickly deplete trading capital, making leverage unsuitable for all investors.
+For a detailed look at how Pepperstone protects client funds and manages regulatory obligations, see my guide on whether Pepperstone is safe.

 What risk-management tools does Pepperstone provide?